 Rate-based flows of stuff:

-homogeneous products (powders, fluids, oil, and gas), high-speed or high-volume production and packaging, data feeds and streams, mining.
+homogeneous products (powders, fluids, oil, and gas), high-speed or high-volume production and packaging lines, data feeds and streams, mining.

 Continuous, discrete event, and discrete rate factors